paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2010-01-29-melbourne.md

 Before I really started to explore the city, I met up with friend and former colleague [Phil McCluskey][6].
 Nervous that I may miss him as well as Kyle, I was glad to spend an afternoon with him, getting a guided tour of the Fitzroy and Carlton suburbs whilst we hunted for dinner.
 Not only was it great to see Phil, but it was nice to be able to talk to somebody familiar after three weeks of talking to complete strangers!

-## The Spiritual Home of Australian Sport
+## The spiritual home of Australian sport

 Given Australia's passion for sport, it's perhaps no surprise that the MCG -- whilst outside the CBD -- still forms an integral part of the city.
 Its six large light towers dominate the landscape around Melbourne's 'Sports and Entertainment Precinct', a huge section of parkland littered with sporting venues of every size and description.

 {% include figure.html